stevie-mayhew/hasoneedit/README.md

 If you do not require that the outputted name of the field matches the value you supply, you can also use a colon as a separator instead of `-_1_-`.

+### Generating fields with the `ProvidesHasOneInlineFields` trait

+If you simply want to display all the CMS fields for a related object, you can add the `ProvidesHasOneInlineFields` trait to the object.
+This adds a method which calls `getCMSFields()` on your `DataObject` and return the `FormField`s for that object.
+Those `FormField`s will be converted for use with this module by adding the relation name and separator to their name.

+In the owning object, where you want to display the fields, call `HasOneEdit::getInlineFields($this, 'my_has_one_name')`.
+This will return the fields for adding to the CMS - e.g. you can display the related object's fields in their own tab by calling `$fields->addFieldsToTab('Root.RelatedObject', HasOneEdit::getInlineFields($this, 'Relation'))`.

+This has the advantage of running the entire `getCMSFields()` call tree (e.g. `updateCMSFields` for any functionality provided via extension) etc. without having to repeat logic in a lot of places.

+You can also implement a method `public function provideHasOneInlineFields($relationName)` returning `FieldList|FormField[]` to provide a custom interface different to `getCMSFields()` (e.g. just a small subset of fields).
+In this case, all the field names should be in the form `$relationName .
+HasOneEdit::FIELD_SEPARATOR . $dataObjectFieldName`.
+This method will be called by `HasOneEdit::getInlineFields` even if your class does not use the `ProvidesHasOneInlineFields` trait.

 ### Using with your own form

 To add support to your own forms, you need to add the `sgn_hasoneedit_UpdateFormExtension` extension to your controller and call `$this->extend('updateEditForm', $form)` before returning the form to the template.
 Without this, the fields will not get populated with the values from the `has_one` though saving will work.